ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Reflection on working practices

-We now turn to our working practices...

-### Our working practices

 Throughout the project the team was well organised and attended meetings often.
-This allowed for some good discussions on weekly progress and helped keep the team motivated with a clear direction.
-Furthermor, this allowed us to allocate people to specific tasks and avoid any crossovers.
-We also thoroughly documented our discussions(/Team_Meetings.md) so that everyone could see the expectations and tasks.
+This allowed for good discussion on weekly progress and helped keep the team motivated with a clear direction.
+Furthermore, this allowed us to allocate people to specific tasks and avoid any crossovers.
+We also thoroughly documented our [discussions](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Team_Meetings.md) so that everyone could see the expectations and tasks.

-### Evaluation of working practices
+With the use of Microsoft Teams and Discord we were able to communicate effectively between each other.
+Our use of the group chat was effective for not only troubleshooting but highlighting progress.
+This helped the team easily see the lifecycle of the project and kept us all motivated.
+The Agile approach suited our project really well and helped everyone manage their workload effectively alongside other university work.
+With clear and defined tasks allocated to each of us we were able to easily follow the model.
+Our sprints were effective and well documented and clearly showed the progress made as our app came to life.
+The sprints……
+--Drafted, needs more--

 ## Reflection of success of project